nyaruka/vkutil/README.md

 A go library of [Valkey](https://valkey.io) utilities built on the [redigo](github.com/gomodule/redigo) client library.

+> [!IMPORTANT]
+> Because this library is built on [redigo](github.com/gomodule/redigo) it doesn't support cluster mode.
+However care
+> has been taken to ensure this is possible in future by 1) not dynamically constructing keys in LUA scripts and
+> 2) using [hashtags](https://valkey.io/topics/cluster-spec/) to ensure that keys that are accessed together would hash
+> to the same hash slot.

 ## NewPool

 Simplifies creating a new connection pool, with optional auth, and tests that the connection works: